LT-IntroToAI-SY2526/assignment2-per4-Kingstone914/a2_writeup.md

 5. Push your code to github for grading

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Everything was difficult while completing the match functoin.

 2. Explain how you could use the match function for extracting information from a movie database.
+You can make it search the movie database for a certain information like date or title.
+It will give through the database until it finds the information that you're looking for.